gyeh/endo/README.md

 # Endo

-Endo is a concurrent, boundeded, on-disk blocking queue for the JVM with simple 'offer'/'poll' semantics.
+Endo is a concurrent, bounded, on-disk blocking queue for the JVM with simple 'offer'/'poll' semantics.
 Useful for long-lived queuing operations within volatile environments.

 Endo is reasonably fast -- backed by memory-map files, with configurable fsync strategies.